 As academic and research institutions become more digitally-driven they need specific services to support their collaboration activities and to enable them to access resources worldwide.
-In this context, AfricaConnect3 will deploy the following R&E services and applications:
+In this context, AfricaConnect3 deploys the following research and education services and applications.

 Trust & Identity services

-In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners will also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs) as well as provide a platform for cooperative processing of threat intelligence and attack data.
+In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs).
+They will also provide a platform for cooperative processing of threat intelligence and attack data.

 Federated Identity Management for Libraries

 Following the growing trend towards freely available scholarly content and free and open channels for the dissemination of scholarly information, AC3 partners provide specific support to libraries and NRENs for the strategic development of shared Open Access (OA) infrastructure.